Faisal-AlTuwaijri/high-dividend-low-vol-strategy/README.md

 4. Identify optimal parameters based on Sharpe ratio
 5. Run detailed analysis of the optimal strategy
 6. Generate visualizations in the `results/` directory

+## Data Requirements

+The framework requires a CSV file containing historical S&P 500 constituents.
+The file should contain at least:
+- A `date` column with dates in YYYY-MM-DD format
+- A `tickers` column with comma-separated lists of ticker symbols

+Price and dividend data are fetched from Yahoo Finance using the `yfinance` library.

 ### Custom Analysis